ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Mechanical/Utilities/GeometryImportPreferences.md

 Specifies what facet quality should be used for the import.
 The default value is Source meaning that the facets as represented in the CAD system or use a Normal option for those that do not have display.
-The others are relative settings compared to ‚Äúnormal‚Äù facet quality.
+The others are relative settings compared to ìnormalî facet quality.
 Typically, better facet quality requires more memory and may take additional time to import/update.

 <!-- !! processed by numpydoc !! -->